realA10001986/Time-Circuits-Display/DIY/README.md

 - [Adafruit 4991](https://www.adafruit.com/product/4991),
 - [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) and
 - [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) (or [here](https://www.tindie.com/products/saimon/i2cencoder-v21-connect-rotary-encoder-on-i2c-bus/))

-i2c rotary encoders; a CircuitSetup original prop is in the works.
+i2c rotary encoders.
 For the Adafruit and the DuPPa, I recommend buying the PCBs without an actual encoder and soldering on a Bourns PEC11R-42xxy-S0024.

 Up to two rotary encoders can be connected, one for speed, one for volume.